chsiva/git_basics/readme.md

 https://stackoverflow.com/questions/11621768/how-can-i-make-git-accept-a-self-signed-certificate

 # merge conflicts https://dev.to/samuyi/how-to-avoid-merge-conflicts-3j8d
+Solution
-we can do merge locally
+create a new branch -> do merge locally -> create new PR